urostripunovic/hono-htmx-webcomponents/README.md

 - [ ] SonikJS, Honos version of what I want to do with routing but with jsx and island solutions like Astro I think.
     - [x] Whiteboard dev has an example uploaded to [youtube](https://www.youtube.com/watch?v=Ptqaqls2SYo)
     - [ ] There is a [npm package](https://www.npmjs.com/package/express-file-routing) middleware I might have to create my own middleware
-- [ ] See if I can contribute to [SquirrellyJS](https://squirrelly.js.org/) in someway.
-- [ ] Create intellisense and auto complete for SquirrellyJS?
+- [ ] Create a template engine middleware for hono, that is typesafe and can be used with cloudflare.
+I don't want to work with JSX